Renaissance

 • He Sixteen or Italian baroque Whose works actively sought excess, confusion, contrast, the mixture of pictorial or plastic materials, through which it was hoped to counteract the iconoclastic influences of the Protestant Reformation and the Scientific Revolution.
 Devotional works and multifaceted artists predominated.

-You may be interested: Work of Art
+You may be interested: Theater Play

 The main artists of the Renaissance were Michelangelo Buonarroti (1475-1564), Sandro Botticelli (1445-1510), Raphael Sanzio (1483-1520), Leonardo da Vinci (1452-1519), and Doménikos Theotokópoulos “El Greco” (1541-1614). ).